 On moving day, you will need to rent a moving truck so that you can move your belongings.
-The cost does depend on whether you are doing an in town move or a long-distance move.
-The cost of the rental truck doesn’t include milege fees or gasoline.
+The cost does depend on whether you are doing an in-town move or a long-distance move.
+The cost of the rental truck doesn’t include mileage fees or gasoline.
 Make sure that you budget enough money to cover the mileage fee and cost to fill the moving truck up to the level provided by the rental agreement.

 Hiring a Moving Company

 Uhaul also has services so that you can hire moving help at loading and unloading if necessary.
-You will want to consult with Uhaul before agreeing to getting help if needed.
+You will want to consult with Uhaul before agreeing to get help if needed.

 Change Your Drivers License

 Did you know that you must change the address on your driver’s license within a certain time frame?
 In the state of Texas, you are required to change your address on your driver’s license within 30 days of moving to a new residence and 90 days if you just moved to the state.
 Check with your local DMV if you don’t reside in the state of Texas to determine the laws for your state.
 You will have to pay the fee required to change the address on your driver’s license.

 Don’t forget to update your vehicle registration when you move to a new residence.
 You should update this information as soon as possible to ensure that you get your renewal notices before your registration sticker expires.
 If you move to another county in Texas, you will have to obtain a new sticker for your car.
 Those who are moving to the state of Texas, will have 30 days to register your vehicle.
 First, you will need to obtain Texas insurance, get an inspection and green form, and apply for a Texas title and registration.
 For other states, check with the DMV website to determine how to change the registration on your vehicle.